One kilometer from the village of Jimena, nestled in a wood of Acebuche and oak

 This is also an ideal starting point from which to explore this magnificent area, the National Park is heaven-made for walkers, it’s a land of glorious woodland – The acebuche – wild olive tree natural to the Mediterranean area, not used commercially for oil, attract a myriad of wild birds: thrushes, redbreasts, blackbirds, great tits, nightingales, warblers, tree-creeper, wagtails.

-Jimena de la Frontera is one of the classic Pueblos Blancos, with it’s 13C Moorish castle watching over the town houses, gardens, streets, bars, and restaurants which climb up the hillside towards it.
+Jimena de la Frontera is one of the classic Pueblos Blancos (White Villages), with its 13th-century Moorish castle overlooking the town’s houses, gardens, winding streets, and charming bars and restaurants that climb gracefully up the hillside toward it.

 All the facts and features about this villa